mathjax/MathJax-docs/options/startup/loader.rst

 .. _loader-component-checkReady:
 .. describe:: checkReady: undefined

-   This is a function that tages no argument and is called when the component is loaded, but before the ``ready()`` function is called.
+   This is a function that takes no argument and is called when the component is loaded, but before the ``ready()`` function is called.
 It can be used o do post-processing after the component is loaded, but before other components are signaled that it is ready.